envato/stack_master/README.md

 ### Secret

+**DEPRECATED**: This parameters resolver is deprecated and will be removed in version 2.0.
+Refer to [Parameter Store](#parameter-store) and [1Password](#1password-lookup) for alternatives for handling secrets.

-Note: This resolver is not supported on Windows, you can instead use the [Parameter Store](#parameter-store).
+Note: This resolver is not supported on Windows.

 The secret parameters resolver expects a `secret_file` to be defined in the stack definition which is a GPG encrypted YAML file.
 Once decrypted and parsed,